 Dr. Frederick R. Appelbaum is a world expert in the research and treatment of blood cancers.
-Prior to his appointment as executive vice president and deputy director of Fred Hutchinson Cancer Research Center in September 2013, for two decades he served as senior vice president and director of the Clinical Research Division at Fred Hutch.
+Prior to his appointment as executive vice president and deputy director of Fred Hutch in September 2013, for two decades he served as senior vice president and director of the Clinical Research Division at the Hutch.

 As deputy director Appelbaum leads Fred Hutch’s strategic research partnerships with the National Institutes of Health and other federal agencies.
 He also represents the institution to the world at large, developing community relationships and programs needed to sustain the Hutch’s continued growth and impact.